bitovi/hatchify/docs/koa/hatchedKoa.serialize.md

 ## findAndCountAll

-Serializes result of all the rows matching your query, within a specified offset / limit, and get the total number of rows matching your query.
-This is very useful for paging.
+Serializes result of paginated data and a total count to show only the specified attributes.
+This is very useful for pagination.

 `hatchedKoa.serialize[schemaName].findAndCountAll(data: { count: number; rows: PlainRecord[] | ORMRecord[] }, attributes: string[]) => JSONAPIDocument`